 Three night Nile Cruise, travel to Cleopatra's port city of Alexandria and journey as far south as Abu Simbel (+ optional tour to Jordan!)

-(DETAILS OF OUR JORDAN TOUR ARE UNDER DAY 14 )
+(DETAILS OF OUR JORDAN TOUR ARE BELOW Saturday February 23)

-Land only Tour: $6,799 Canadian/person Starts in Amman, Jordon and ends in Cairo, Egypt
+Land only Tour: $6,799 Canadian/person Starts in Amman, Jordan and ends in Cairo, Egypt

-AIRFARE: We estimate the cost of the airfare to be approximately $1,650 CAD departing Vancouver BC to Amman, Jordan returning from Cairo, Egypt.
+AIRFARE: Our flights specialist estimate the cost of the airfare to be approximately $1,650 CAD departing Vancouver BC to Amman, Jordan returning from Cairo, Egypt.
 PLEASE NOTE THIS IS AN ESTIMATE FROM VANCOUVER ONLY VALID AT THE TIME OF POSTING

 LAND TOUR: $3,999 Canadian/person Starts & finishes in Cairo, Egypt.

-AIRFARE: We estimate the cost of the airfare to be approximately $1,500 Canadian departing Vancouver to Cairo ( & returning from Cairo.)
+AIRFARE: Our flights specialist estimate the cost of the airfare to be approximately $1,500 Canadian departing Vancouver to Cairo ( & returning from Cairo.)
 PLEASE NOTE THIS IS AN ESTIMATE FROM VANCOUVER ONLY VALID AT THE TIME OF POSTING

 OUR TRAVELERS SAY:

 'Thanks to Norman and Waleed for an exceptionally well organized tour.
 In two weeks, we could never have seen or done ,on our own , all the the wonderful things Egypt has to offer.
 There was a good balance between activity and rest.
 I loved cruising the Nile, riding the camels, and hot air ballooning.
 Most of all, I was spellbound by the splendor of the Pyramids and Temples.'
 PM Victoria BC March 2017